Sweetpotato3/DualGPUOptimizer/README.md

    - The **Dashboard** tab shows real-time GPU metrics
    - The **Optimizer** tab calculates memory splits for models
    - The **Launcher** tab controls model execution
+   - The **View > Advanced Tools** menu reveals the memory timeline and advanced diagnostics

 For developers, you can also run directly with: